-Kenkyūsha's Shin Ei-wa jiten (6th edition, 2002) gives as its first definition of stylus \mathfrak{S} senpitsu (Korean ch'ŏmp'il) "pointed writing instrument" (p.
+Kenkyūsha's Shin Ei-wa jiten (6th edition, 2002) gives as its first definition of stylus \mathfrak{R} [±] senpitsu (Korean ch'ŏmp'il) "pointed writing instrument" (p.
 2445).
-The second definition, \mathfrak{S} teppitsu (Korean ch'ŏlp'il) "iron stylus" is somewhat strange from a Japanese point of view, as the instruments used for scratching glosses in kakuhitsu (\mathfrak{H} Korean kakp'il) materials were typically made of bamboo, wood, or ivory.
+The second definition, \mathfrak{K} [±] teppitsu (Korean ch'ŏlp'il) "iron stylus" is somewhat strange from a Japanese point of view, as the instruments used for scratching glosses in kakuhitsu (\mathfrak{H} [±] Korean kakp'il) materials were typically made of bamboo, wood, or ivory.
 But this is simply a cultural and historical difference.
-Latin stilus "pointed instrument" comes from Greek σ τύλος "pillar, tapered cylindrical object," and has nothing to do with the material from which the instrument was made.
+Latin stilus "pointed instrument" comes from Greek $\sigma t \dot{\nu} \lambda \varsigma$ "pillar, tapered cylindrical object," and has nothing to do with the material from which the instrument was made.

 In kugyŏl and kunten studies, 角筆 kakp'il/kakuhitsu also refers to a style of glossing, where glosses are inscribed on a written or printed Chinese texts by scratching the surface of the paper.
-The exact same technique existed in the medieval West; it is referred to as "dry-point" (Meritt 1961, Rusche 1994) or "scratch(ed) glossing" (Meritt 1934).
+The exact same technique existed in the medieval West; it is referred to as "dry-point" (Meritt 1961, Rusche 1993) or "scratch(ed) glossing" (Meritt 1934).
 Dry-point references the printmaking term, where a sharp instrument is used to incise an image on the printing plate.
 Merrit (1961) revises his earlier term "scratched gloss" to "dry-point gloss," and this is followed by Rusche.
 Rusche (1994, 195-197) explicitly discusses the motivation for inscribing dry-point rather than ink glosses in the medieval West, and uses the term stylus to designate the instrument used for this purpose, as follows.7

 7 Rusche's explanation of the motivation for dry-point glossing is based on the ubiquitous use of wax tablets in the European Middle Ages.
-This explanation does not extend to Korean and Japanese kakp'il/kakuhitsu glosses, since wax tablets were not used in East Asia.
-Nevertheless, dry-point glossing is similarly widespread there; for example, all of the older kugyöl glosses in Korea involve dry-point (kakp'il) glosses.
+This explanation does not extend to Korean and Japanese kakp'il/kakuhitsu glosses, since wax tablets were not used in

 Ink was neither rare nor expensive in the Middle Ages, but it had to be mixed before use, and any surplus would soon dry out.
 Also necessary was an inkhorn or some other vessel to hold the ink, a quill and a knife for sharpening the nib.
 While these materials were readily available in the scriptorium, a monk in another part of the monastery, such as the library, classroom, or cell, had to rely on the only writing instuments that were always on hand: a wax tablet and a stylus.
-Wax tablets were used for multiple purposes, such as note-taking, composing or revising texts, or keeping accounts.
-In the classroom, students used wax tablets to write down passages to be memorized for the next class; letters were composed on wax tablets before the final draft was copied onto parchment, or wax tablets themselves were sent.
+Wax tablets were used for multiple purposes, such as note-taking, composing or revising texts, or keeping accounts, In the classroom, students used wax tablets to write down passages to be memorized for the next class; letters were composed on wax tablets before the final draft was copied onto parchment, or wax tablets themselves were sent.
 If anyone struggling through a text such as De laudibus viginitatis wished to make notes or gloss difficult passages in the manuscript itself, the stylus was readily available.
 Thus, dry-point glosses represent the immediate and personal responses of an individual working through a text, and can reveal what aspects, whether vocabulary, grammar, or interpretation, were interesting-or troublesome-to that reader.
 (Rusche 1994: 196-197).